310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Chiaki %}
 G…G-Ghosts!?
 No, it’s fine, these are just decorations!
-It isn’t scary!
+It’s not scary!
 Nope!
 {% endbubble %}

-{% bubble Shinobu %}
+{% bubble Shinobu curious %}
 …Taichou-dono?
 {% endbubble %}

 {% bubble Chiaki %}
-W-w-w-what is it!?
+W-W-W-What is it!?
 I’m fine!
-I saw some realistic-looking ghost decorations and frea—
+I saw some realistic ghost decorations and frea—

 No!
 I mean— I accidentally slipped on some decorations and fell!
 I wasn’t paying attention!